sfigg/commercialization-public/customize/desktop/customize-cosa.md

 2. Unzip the package and open the answer file.

-3. Edit the profile settings in the answer file using the `Replace` operator.
+3. Edit settings in the answer file using the `Replace` operator.
 Do not remove settings from the answer file as this will remove them from the profile in the COSA database.

   ```
   <Replace Name="MobileCarrier1 (Replaced)">